boldsuck/haveno-reto-docs/docs/haveno-ui/backup_and_restore.md

 ### 3. Back up your wallet seed

-Please be sure to properly back up your wallet seed, go in `Account` and click on `Seed` tab to backup your main wallet.
+Please be sure to properly back up your wallet seed, go in `Account` and click on `WALLET SEED` tab to backup your main wallet.

 ![Image](../resources/img/haveno-ui/save_seed.png)